thebeaoliveira/thebeaoliveira/awards/awards.md

 See more details [here](https://womenincloud.com/16574-2/).

 ## [VMware vExpert](https://vexpert.vmware.com/directory/7107)
-*Awarded by VMware in February 2021 and 2022*
+*Awarded by VMware in February 2021*

 The VMware vExpert program is VMware's global evangelism and advocacy program.